-Peer on peer abuse is specifically referenced in Keeping Children Safe in Education.
+Child on child abuse is specifically referenced in Keeping Children Safe in Education.
 An early response is required in addressing inappropriate behaviour (even when it appears to be relatively innocuous).
 The school will work with perpetrators and liaise with parents to address behaviour with a view to intervene early to prevent problematic, abusive and violent behaviour in the future.